Frequently Asked Questions

 How can OER support academic integrity?

 Before addressing this question we might also think about how academic misconduct enhances inequity.
-For students who are likely to cheat, there are a myriad of available options for obtaining homework and exam solutions.
-These products that these business offer most often are based on textbook materials from big publishers.
+For students who are likely to cheat, there are a myriad of available options for obtaining homework and exam solutions based on textbook materials from big publishers.
 These sites charge a fee for students looking for the easy path to grades.
 Studies show that around 65% of students do not purchase the textbook due to cost.
 Any student who is financially stressed may instead choose to subscribe to one of these sites for quick homework solutions instead of purchasing the textbook.
 Other students who are extremely financially stressed may purchase neither the textbook or the cheating service and still do poorly.
 How can we beat this problem?

 Open education resources are not part of the big publishing engine and so are often overlooked by these cheating services.
 Also, because they are licensed as open, instructors can modify the content to make it locally relevant and unique, further limiting the opportunity to search for the easy answer.